Hladikes/Juai/README.md

   password = ''
 }
 ```
-The `is:visible` and `is:hidden` are basically same things, the only difference is that the expression in `is:hidden` will be negated
+The `is:visible` and `is:hidden` are basically same things, the only difference is that the expression in `is:hidden` will be negated.
+Same applies for directives `is:enabled` and `is:disabled`.

 # Future
 - Add some kind of `v-for` or `ng-for` equivalent